mobiusml/aana_app_template/README.md

 docker-compose up
 ```

-The application will be accessible at `http://localhost:8000` in the host server.
+The application will be accessible at `http://localhost:8000` on the host server.

 > **⚠️ Warning**